sergree/sergree/README.md

 I'm a self-taught person who *(probably)* knows how to press keys.

 - 🔬 Interested in [DSP], [MIR], [DL], [WD], [VGD] and other random abbreviations
-- 🦀 In love with Rust
+- ❤️ In love with 🐍 Python and 🦀 Rust
-- 📚 I also know some Python, C#, JS and database stuff
+- 📚 I also know some C#, JS and database stuff
 - 🙏 I respect Linux, OSS and Freedom
 - 📜 In the past: EDM artist, QA @ Polyverse Music, sysadmin @ MKB.RU, Unity gamedev
-- 🦄 I also make Discord bots and watch anime UwU
+- 🦄 I also make Discord bots, watch anime and read VNs UwU
-- 🛑 Applefree #FreeFortnite
 - 😄 Pronouns: he/him/they/them

 [DSP]: https://en.wikipedia.org/wiki/Digital_signal_processing